Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Provide Plenty of Cat Trees and Scratching Posts

-Cats love to scratch, and scratching will help release some energy.
-So, make sure your kitten has at least one scratching post all to itself (this can also help curb destructive behavior).
-Cats enjoy climbing as well, and having the ability to do so inside the home gives them more room to be active, making cat trees a must.
+Cats love to scratch, and if you don’t provide them with an appropriate scratching surface, they’ll find one to suit their needs (hint: your expensive furniture may no longer be safe!).
+So, make sure your kitten has at least one scratching post all to themselves (this can also help curb destructive behavior).
+Cats enjoy climbing as well, and having the ability to do so inside the home gives them more room to be active, making cat trees a highly recommended item.

 Girl playing with her cat